Best Diet for Parrotlet

 Parrotlet Nutritional Profile

 Nutrition for Parrotlet must account for this species's Tiny (4.5-5.5 inches, 28-33 grams) frame and naturally friendly disposition.
 Across a lifespan of 15-20+ years, dietary consistency directly influences vitality and longevity.
 As a tiny bird, Parrotlet has a fast metabolism requiring calorie-dense food in small, frequent portions.
 Hypoglycemia is a real risk, so never skip meals.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Parrotlet to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Parrotlet to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Parrotlet